 - We have very structured rules and regulations for the good of the school – volunteers must abide by these.

 - Don’t pat anyone on the head.
 This is offensive to Buddhists.

 - Don’t touch a monk.
-We have several monks in our classes.
+We sometimes have several monks in our classes.

 - To open your mind to learning about Cambodian culture spend some spare time interacting with the students and staff at Kep Gardens.
 You will go home a richer person with a warm feeling in your heart.

 - Villagers dress traditionally and conservatively, and though they will expect foreigners to dress differently, girls will get stared at if they wear “short” shorts (knee length is fine) and strappy tops.

 - Bring hats to wear during the day but never wear them inside or into a pagoda.